 She said, “Just wait here.
-The teacher will see you soon.”
+The English teacher will see you soon.”

 I sat down.

-You can see the rest of Guangzhou from there.
+You can see the rest of Guangzhou city from there.
 It was a nice little view.

-I then paced to the front of the room and looked around World International English.
+I paced to the front of the room and looked around World International English.

 My first impression was that it is a really huge office.

 My second impression was that World International English employees are attractive.
-There are a mix of foreigners, Westerners, and Chinese all working together.
+There are a mix of foreigners, Westerners, and Chinese all working together in this English Teaching Academy.
 It is a nice office environment.

 Then I sat down.
-Across from me was another glass pane office, where a sexy, more older mature female was conducting an interview with a kid.
+Across from me was another glass pane office, where a sexy, older, mature female was conducting an interview with a Chinese kid.

-An English guy is walking around outside with a top hat.
-He is trying to do what Chinese people do, and making a caricature of himself being an English person in a tux.
+An English man is walking around outside with a top hat.
+He is trying to do what Chinese people do, making a caricature of himself being an English person in a tux.
 It is just really lame.

 Interview With Head English Teacher

-Then, after a little while, is when the Head English teacher came into the room.
-He was an older English male, and the guy who had a tux on.
+After a while, the Head English teacher came into the room.
+He was an older English male, the same man who had a tuxedo on.

-The interviewer was fairly shameless.
+The Head English Teacher interviewer was fairly shameless.
 He came with his top hat.

 He sits me down.
 He has his legs crossed, and acts very Pommy.
 He was very confident with himself.
 He never lost his confidence.

-Then we started to conduct an English interview.
+Then we started to conduct an English teaching job interview.

-He says, “I want to know what kind of experience you have.
-Why don’t you tell me.”
+He says, “I want to know what kind of English teaching experience you have.
+Why don’t you tell me?”

 I said, “In Australia I was an IELTS teacher.
 Then I came to China and studied Chinese.”

-He asked me some basic questions at the start to explain my history, why I wanted to teach in China, how I found this job.
+At the start of the English teaching job interview the Head English Teacher asked me some basic questions, to explain my history, why I wanted to teach English in China, how I found this English teaching job?

 He said, “I saw with your resume that you can speak Chinese.
 Is that true?”

 I said, “Yes.
-I can speak fluently.
+I can speak Chinese fluently.
 I studied Mandarin in China for one year.”

 Head English Teacher Discussed Culture